Ushakudale1511/Employee-Management_system/README.md

 # Employee Management Full-Stack Application

 The **Employee Management Full-Stack Application** is a modern, feature-rich system for managing employee and department data, built to demonstrate the power of combining traditional enterprise technologies with modern web frameworks.
 It leverages a responsive React frontend alongside a robust Spring Boot backend, delivering a seamless user experience with features such as CRUD operations, data visualization, authentication, and secure REST APIs.

-Designed with scalability and maintainability in mind, this application is also fully containerized with Docker, orchestrated with Kubernetes, and supports CI/CD pipelines & blue/green and canary deployment techniques through Jenkins, making it an ideal blueprint for real-world enterprise applications.

 <p align="center">
   <a href="https://employee-management-fullstack-app.vercel.app" target="_blank">
     <img src="img/logo.png" alt="Employee Management Full-Stack Application Logo" style="border-radius: 10px" width="35%"/>